 ➜ In many cases, tickets get only available 7 days in advance and may finish very fast, so you really need to have a flexible schedule.

-If you don't manage to secure tickets for a place you don't really want to miss or just can't go through the booking process in Chinese, you can have a travel agency help you or you can buy an experience on platforms like Trip.com or GetYourGuide.
+➊ If you don't manage to secure tickets for a place you don't really want to miss or wish to add a spark to your visit, you can have a travel agency help you or you can buy an experience on platforms like Trip.com or GetYourGuide.

 ➜ Some sites are simply too requested and tickets are all gone before you can even figure out how to purchase them.
 It happened to us for the Terracotta Army and the Forbidden City (but don't forget that we traveled in summer, this might not happen at other moments of the year).
 If this is your case too, referring to agencies or travel platforms is the best way to proceed.

-➜ Travel agencies and platforms always charge a commission but since all attractions are quite affordable in China, the final cost is still much lower than any site in the West.
+➜ Travel agencies always charge a commission but since all attractions are quite affordable in China, the final cost is still much lower than any site in the West.

 ➜ You can sometimes have an agency help you with your tickets only, or you can choose a more complex experience that includes transportation and a guided tour.
 This is especially useful for places located on the outskirts of a city (like the Great Wall of Beijing or the Terracotta Army) and/or if you don't have a good written/printed guide - you won't find much there and audioguides are not always available or available in English.